 The functions of the CSR Committee are to:

-There was one meeting of the CSR Committee during the financial year which wasattended by all members of the Committee.
+There was 1 (one) meeting of the CSR Committee during the financialyear on 17th March 2022 which was attended by all members of the Committee.

 18. Dividend Distribution Policy

 The Dividend Distribution Policy of the Company has been formulated toensure compliance with the provisions of Regulation 43A of SEBI Listing Regulations.

 The Dividend Distribution Policy of the Company is also available onthe website of the Company at https://www.nerolac.com/financial/policies.html.

 The declaration of dividend by the Company is in compliance with theDividend Distribution Policy.

 In line with the provisions of the Sexual Harassment of Women atWorkplace (Prevention Prohibition and Redressal) Act 2013 ("POSH Act") theCompany has adopted a "Policy on Appropriate Social Conduct at Workplace".
 ThePolicy is applicable for all employees of the organization which includes corporateoffice manufacturing locations branches depots etc. The Policy is applicable tonon-employees as well i.e. business associates vendors trainees etc.

 The Company has complied with provisions relating to the constitutionof Internal Complaints Committee under the POSH Act to redress complaints received onsexual harassment as well as other forms of verbal physical written or visualharassment.

 During the year under review the Company did not receive anycomplaints of sexual harassment and no cases were filed under the POSH Act.